ZahaEssa/ICS3203-CAT2-ESSAJEE-ZAHABIYA-SHAMOON--148252/README.md

-# Water Level Monitoring System in Assembly Language
+# Task Four-Water Level Monitoring System

 ## Overview
 This program simulates a water level monitoring system that reads a water level sensor value and performs actions such as turning on a motor, triggering an alarm, or stopping the motor based on predefined thresholds.
 The result is displayed using Linux system calls, and the program outputs status messages for both the motor and the alarm.